 The University of Poitiers has made biodiversity and the preservation of natural spaces a strategic axis for structuring the management and re-appropriation of outdoor spaces.
 This includes the implementation of a green and blue framework on the various campuses and the implementation of environmentally friendly developments.

 The University of Poitiers became aware of biodiversity issues early on, in particular through the university botanical garden, which served as a laboratory for sustainable and diversified management actions on campus.
 But beyond this specific place, campus management is more complex because of the intensity of uses that generate negative impacts on biodiversity.

-Campuses are integrated into larger territories, agglomerations, and it is on this scale that green areas are defined (i.e. the network of ecological continuities).
-The campuses aim to become bridges between peripheral areas and also refuges for plant and animal biodiversity.
+Campuses are integrated into larger territories, cities and surroundings, and it is on this scale that green areas are defined (i.e. the ecological continuities).
+Campuses aim to become bridges between peripheral areas and also refuges for biodiversity.
 The University has carried out partial biodiversity inventories, with the aim of measuring the impact of its activity on its environment, adapting its management and identifying areas with high biodiversity potential in terms of flora and fauna.

-These inventories have made it possible to enhance and re-appropriate biodiversity on the various campuses using a sensitive and landscaped approach:
+These inventories have made it possible to enhance and re-appropriate biodiversity on the various campuses using a sensitive and landscape approach:

 Creation of biodiversity islands Of the 40 hectares (≈ almost 100 acres) of green areas on campus, more than 7 hectares are either left fallow or are cut late to preserve islets of biodiversity where fauna can rest and reproduce, and where remarkable plant species such as orchids are preserved.

 Installation of nesting boxes for various diurnal and nocturnal species The campus is registered as an ornithological refuge with the French League for the Protection of Birds (Ligue de la Protection des Oiseaux).